julianmclain/blog/src/content/posts/002-the-great-gatsby.md

 ---

 I've been watching the Gatsby snowball rolling downhill and accumulating mass over the last year or two.
-Back when commuting was still a thing, it seemed like every week I would listen to a podcast either adding more fuel to the Gatsby hype machine or debating it's merits.
+Pre-COVID-19 when commuting was still a thing, it seemed like every week I would listen to a podcast either adding more fuel to the Gatsby hype machine or debating it's merits.
 Regardless of who history will prove right, it's impossible to deny that Gatsby is making a big splash.
 With